-Any where you go in my state, you’ll see beautiful, tall southern magnolias.
+You’ll see beautiful, tall southern magnolias anywhere you go in my state.
 They are nearly ubiquitous in front of antebellum homes in the South, which is a testament to their popularity during that time in our history.

 Southern magnolia trees can grow as tall as 90 feet with large trunks anywhere from a couple of feet (2-3) to 4 or so.
 They develop a deep tap root as they grow.

 Leaves of the southern magnolia are thick and waxy on top with a thin fuzzy brown coating on the bottom of mature leaves.
 They are usually 5 to 8 inches long and 2-3 inches wide.
 The tree is an evergreen, so the leaves persist throughout the year.
 They are elliptical in shape with a point at the end.
 This tree sheds leaves throughout the year.

 The flowers are quite large – 8 to 12 inches in diameter.
 They bloom from April to June and have a light, lemony scent.

 Fruits are brown, cone-shaped, and have bright red seeds in them.
 Be sure to pick them up from your lawn before you mow, as they can become dangerous projectiles when shot out of a mower.

 Native Range & USDA Hardiness Zone

 Southern magnolias are native to the southeastern United States, from North Carolina to Texas.
 They are drought-tolerant and can be grown in full sun to part-shade in zones 7 to 9.
 There are many cultivars of this native tree.
 You can select the one that best suits your garden conditions.

 The southern magnolia prefers moist, well-drained soil.
 It tolerates soil with a lot of moisture.
 It will grow in a variety of soils, including acidic, loamy, moist, sandy, and clay.
 It has a moderate to high drought tolerance, depending on root systems.